MEV 1 [Orbital ATK]

 Orbital ATK will introduce in-orbit satellite servicing with the Mission Extension Vehicle-1 which is based on the company’s GEOStar spacecraft bus platform.
 Controlled by the company’s satellite operations team, the MEV-1 uses a reliable, low-risk docking system that attaches to existing features on a customer’s satellite.
 The MEV-1 provides life-extending services by taking over the propulsion and attitude control functions.
 The vehicle has a 15-year design life with the ability to perform numerous dockings and undockings during its life span.

-The launch of the first MEV is slated for late 2018 as a co-passenger on a Proton-M Briz-M (Ph.4) rocket with in-orbit testing and demonstration to be performed with an Intelsat satellite.
+The launch of the first MEV is slated for late 2018 as a co-passenger on a Proton-M Briz-M (Ph.4) rocket with in-orbit testing and demonstration to be performed with the Intelsat-901 satellite in the graveyard orrbit.
 This testing is scheduled for completion by early 2019.
-MEV-1 will then relocate to the Intelsat satellite scheduled for the mission extension service, which is planned for a five-year period.
+MEV-1 will then relocate the satellite scheduled for the mission extension service, which is planned for a five-year period after which Intelsat 901 will be place back into graveyard orbit.
 Intelsat will also have the option to service multiple satellites using the same MEV.

 |Type / Application:||Satellite servicing|